KeYProject/key/keyext.rusty/README.md

 To run Rusty KeY, one requires Rust, Cargo, and rustup.
 For details see [the Rust home page](https://www.rust-lang.org/).

-For a quick install run
+For a quick install of rustup, which manages all Rust utilities, run
 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```